5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbstf.md

 ```

 To use this you will need a 5G Core with an MB-UPF and an MB-SMF that are both capable of allocating an ingress tunnel
-at reference point Nmb9, such as the one found in
+at reference point Nmb9.
+An example of such a 5G Core can be found in
 the [5G-MAG/open5gs](https://github.com/5G-MAG/open5gs/tree/feature/mbs-udp-tunnel-creation) repository in the
 `feature/mbs-udp-tunnel-creation` branch.<!-- Change this to the 5mbs branch when tunnelling is merged -->